ForgottenFrog57/meshtastic-signal-bridge/README.md

 ### 🔴 Only tested on a limited hardware configuration

-- Built and tested using Docker Compose on **Unraid**
+- Built and tested using Docker
 - Tested with **SenseCap T1000-E**
-- Designed for Docker first
-- May work on other configurations — try at your own risk

 ---